luapower/tr0/tr.md

 ## `local tr = require'tr'`

-Text shaping and rendering engine for multi-language Unicode text using portable technologies exclusively for pixel-perfect consistent output across platforms.
+Text shaping and rendering engine for Unicode text using portable technologies exclusively for pixel-perfect consistent output across platforms.
 Uses [harfbuzz] for complex text shaping, [fribidi] for bidirectional text, [libunibreak] for line breaking and [freetype] for glyph rasterization.
 Used by [ui] for all text rendering.

 Supports subpixel positioning, color bitmap fonts (emoticons!), word wrapping, alignments, hit testing, cursors, selections, control over OpenType